ocrawford555/cyp2sql/README.md

 >_version 4.0_

+>Please note that this tool is currently being redeveloped!
+The current state of the tool is not stable - major changes will be published by September 2017.

 _Reagan_ v4.0 is a tool that will perform automatic translation of both graph schemas and graph queries in Neo4J and Cypher respectively, to a relational schema and relational query language (SQL).